banner image

 Personalized self-care means creating routines, habits, and coping strategies that reflect your individual needs, personality, and lifestyle.
 It goes beyond bubble baths and scented candles (although those can be helpful, too) and focuses on what truly restores your emotional balance.

-Step 1: Identify Your Triggers and Symptoms
+Step 1: Identify Your Triggers

 • Work stress or deadlines